data-mechanics/bps-simulated-data/README.md

 # Simulated Student Data for Boston Public Schools
-Tool for automatically generating simulated data sets of Boston Public Schools students and their school assignments.
+Tool for automatically generating simulated data sets of Boston Public Schools students, their school assignments, their bus stop assignments, and bus routes.

 ## Usage